Word Meanings - SUBORDINATE - Book Publishers vocabulary database

 1. The act of disposing; power to dispose of; disposal; direction.
 Give up My estate to his disposure.
 Massinger.
 2. Disposition; arrangement; position; posture.
 In a kind of warlike disposure.
 Sir H. Wotton. - SHADOWY

 1. Full of shade or shadows; causing shade or shadow.
 "Shadowy verdure."
 Fenton.
 This shadowy desert, unfrequented woods.
 Shak.
 2. Hence, dark; obscure; gloomy; dim.
 "The shadowy past."
 Longfellow.
 3. Not brightly luminous; faintly light.
-The moon - SUBJECTION
+The moon - EXACTOR

 1. The act of subjecting, or of bringing under the dominion of another; the act of subduing.
 The conquest of the kingdom, and subjection of the rebels.
 Sir M. Hale.
-2. The state of being subject, or under the power, control, and government - EXACTOR
+2. The state of being subject, or under the power, control, and government - SUBJECTIST

 One skilled in subjective philosophy; a subjectivist. - EXACTING